 Finally you have pH-FX that you can add to water to raise the pH (to alkaline).
 Along with their other product, Ionyte, you’re adding very needed minerals to your daily routine just by drinking water.
 These are both found at Simply the Best.
 And they have Structured Water devices.
 These two products and the Structured Water devices just help the minerals you take get into your body faster and hydrate better.
 Keeping hydrated helps keep your blood pressure lowered.
 [Ref]

 If you are at all paying attention, you must know about Nitric Oxide.
 Everyone in the universe is talking about it.

 Nitric Oxide, or NO, is a “gaseous signaling molecule” in the lining (endothelium) of our arteries.
 Signaling is part of communication.
 Every system in our body works best when there is communication, and events are all perfectly orchestrated through this communication.
 When there’s a break in communication, say a necessary chemical is missing, a signaling molecule will communicate to all systems to get to work and either find this missing chemical or manufacture it.

 Thus one of NO’s jobs is to communicate between the nerves and the brain.
 Additionally, it has a role in our immune system in fighting off invaders and playing defense against tumors.
 For this NO is generated by our phagocytes when signaled by interferon or TNF (tumor necrosis factor).
-NO also improves sleep, reduces inflammation, increases strength and endurance, and helps out in moving our food thru the digestive system.
+NO also improves sleep, reduces inflammation, increases strength and endurance, and helps out in moving our food through the digestive system.

 What we focused on previously in two of our recent articles (last quarter of 2015) was how NO helps prevent strokes and normalizes blood pressure, though for us doddering old men, it has a sizable part in helping erectile dysfunction.